 (Find out what twelve-year-olds do in the temple here)

 "Latter-day Saint temples are considered houses of God,

-a place of holiness and peace separate from the preoccupations of the world.
+a place of holiness and peace separate from the world's preoccupations.

-They provide a place where Church members make
+They provide a place for Church members to make

 formal promises and commitments to God.